Building a Web Server on EC2

 - Click “Route Tables” on the left, then highlight the cs420 row, scroll to the bottom, click the “Routes” tab.

-- Click “Edit”, then “Add Another Rule” so that it looks like this:
+- Click “Edit”, then “Add Another Rule” and “Save” so that it looks like this: Note: Target will automatically pop out if you have done previous steps correctly.
+Target number will not match the one in the picture.)

 Creating Security Group and Key Pair